High-dimensional Newey-Powell Test Via Approximate Message Passing: Heteroscedasticity test

 \begin{theorem} The function denoted by $\vartheta(\gamma_{0, j}), j = 1, \ldots, p$ complies with

 \end{theorem}

 Theorem~\ref{thm:power function of test} can be used to confirm the size and power of the proposed test.
 Assume the nominal significance level of the test is $\alpha$.
-The size of the test is obtained by
+The size of the test $ P(T_j \in R | \Gamma_0 = 0)$ is approximated by

-that is, the numerator can be estimated over all components of $\gamma_0$.
-By taking the right-hand-side of \eqref{eq:power function cal} at $\Gamma_0 = 0$, we easily find the size of the test is $\alpha$.
-Further, the empirical size of the test is defined in \eqref{eq: empirical type I}, which is used to evaluate the performance of the proposed test.
-As presented in Tables~\ref{table: simulation test results tau0.2}, \ref{table: simulation test results tau0.6}, the empirical size, averaged over the components of $\gamma_0$, are approximately equal to the nominal level $\alpha$.
+where the conditional expectation is obtained by \eqref{eq:power function cal} at $\Gamma_0 = 0$.
+This confirms that the size of a nominal $\alpha$ test is $\alpha$ asymptotically.

+Further, the empirical size of the test is defined in \eqref{eq: empirical type I} and used to evaluate the performance of the proposed test.
+As presented in Tables~\ref{table: simulation test results tau0.2}, \ref{table: simulation test results tau0.6}, the empirical size, averaged over the components of $\gamma_0$, is approximately equal to the nominal level $\alpha$.
 Similarly, the power of the test is obtained by considering the nonnull components $\gamma_{0,j}$'s.
 However, from the right-hand-side of \eqref{eq:power function cal}, we notice that the power of the test depends on the averaged signal strength of $\Gamma_0$, the expectiles $(u_{\tau_1}, u_{\tau_2})$, and the covariance matrix $\Sigma$.
 The empirical power of the test defined in \eqref{eq: empirical power} is also used to evaluate the numerical performance of the test in Section~\ref{sec:numerical}.